fommil/fpmortals/manuscript/complete.md

 object allocation matters.
 Other transformers, such as `StateT`, effectively add a trampoline, and `ContT` keeps the entire call-chain retained in memory.

-A> Your application might not care about allocations if it is bounded by network or A> I/O. Always measure.
+A> Some applications do not care about allocations if they are bounded by network A> or I/O. Always measure.

 If performance becomes a problem, the solution is to not use Monad Transformers.
 At least not the transformer data structures.
 A big advantage of the `Monad`